AprilRobotics/apriltag/README.md

 Officially only Linux operating systems are supported, although users have had success installing on Windows too.

-The default installation will place headers in /usr/local/include and shared library in /usr/local/lib.
+The default installation will place headers in /usr/local/include and shared libraries in /usr/local/lib.
 It also installs a pkg-config script into /usr/local/lib/pkgconfig and will install a python wrapper if python3 is installed.

 ## cmake
 If you have CMake installed, then do: